-- 1 The standalone unaudited financial results of the Highways Infrastructure Trust ("the Trust") for half year ended 30 September 2024 have been reviewed by the Audit Committee of Highway Concessions One Private Limited at their meeting held on 08 November 2024 and approved by the Board of Directors of the Investment Manager at their meeting held on 08 November 2024.
-The statutory auditors have issued an unmodified review report on these standalone unaudited financial results. - 2 The standalone unaudited financial results comprises the standalone unaudited statement of profit and loss (including other comprehensive income) for the half year ended 30 September The standalone unaudited financial results comprises the standalone unaudited standalone unaudited standalone unaudited standalone unaudited financial results and the additional disclosures as required in Chapter 4 including paragraphs 4.18 of the SEBI Master Circular SEBI/HO/DDHS-PoD-2/P/CIR/2024/44 dated 15 May 2024 (the SEBI Master Circular) (Standalone unaudited financial results).
+- The standalone unaudited financial results of the Highways Infrastructure Trust ("the Trust") for half year ended 30 September 2024 have been reviewed by the Audit Committee of Highway Concessions One Private Limited at their meeting held on 08 November 2024 and approved by the Board of Directors of the Investment Manager at their meeting held on 08 November 2024.
+The statutory auditors have issued an unmodified review report on these standalone unaudited financial results. - 2 The standalone unaudited financial results comprises the standalone unaudited statement of profit and loss (including other comprehensive income) for the half year ended 30 September 2024, explanatory notes and the additional disclosures as required in Chapter 4 including paragraphs 4.18 of the SEBI Master Circular SEBI/HO/DDHS-PoD-2/P/CIR/2024/44 dated 15 May 2024 (the SEBI Master Circular) (Standalone unaudited financial results).
 The standalone unaudited financial results has been prepared in accordance with the recognition and measurement principles laid down in the Indian Accounting Standard 34, Interim Financial Reporting (Ind AS 34), and/or any addendum thereto as defined in rule 2(1)(a) of Companies (Indian Accounting Standards) Rules, 2015 and other accounting principles generally accepted in India and in accordance with the presentation and disclosure requirements of Regulation 23 of the SEBI Regulations read with the SEBI Master Circular. - 3 The Trust was registered as an irrevocable trust set up under the provisions of Indian Trusts Act, 1882 on 03 December 2021.
-Trust was registered as an Infrastructure Investment Trust under the InvIT Regulations, as on 23 December 2021 having registration number IN/ InvIT/ 21-22/ 0019.

-4 Distribution Related to FY 2023-2024:
+Trust was registered as an Infrastructure Investment Trust under the InvIT Regulations, as on 23 December 2021 having registration number IN/ InvIT/ 21-22/ 0019. - 4 Distribution Related to FY 2023-2024: